Morris Municipal Airport: Facilities and aircraft

 Morris Municipal Airport - Charlie Schmidt Field covers 163 acres encompassing two runways.
 Runway 14/32 serves as the main runway with an asphalt surface measuring 4,002 by 75 feet.
 Runway 4/22 is turf and serves as the crosswind runway measuring 2,637 by 145 feet.
 The turf runway at MOX is closed during the winter.

 The airport features an arrival and departure building built in 1990 for general aviation and several hangars.
-In addition to recreational use, the airport is used by corporate air taxi flights, aerial agriculture spraying planes, and daily United Parcel Service cargo feeder flights from Fargo, North Dakota.
-The cargo flights are operated by Bemidji Airlines.

 In 2017, the airport had 5,906 aircraft operations, with 19 aircraft based at the field.

 Flying clubs at the airport include Morris-Hancock Flying Club and Pomme De Terre Flying Club.